TheodoreShishkovskiy/tech-blog/README.md

 ## Description

-*This is a MySql Database and CMS-style Blog built using Model View Controller (MVC) paradigm.
-Built using MySQL2, Express, Sequelize, Bulma, Handlebars and dotenv*
+This is a MySql Database and CMS-style blog that is built using the Model View Controller (MVC), as well as MySQL2, Express, Sequelize, Handlebars, Dontnv and Bulma.

 ## Application Deployment